asascience-open/nextgen-ioos-2023/README.md

 There are two tutorials in this repository.
 The first, `xpublish-exploring`, explores the features of xpublish and how to create and extend additional functionality.

-The second, `dbofs-examples`, demonstrates different methods for accessing data and discusses the different approaches and tradeoffs available.
+The second, `cloud-data`, demonstrates different methods for accessing data and discusses the different approaches and tradeoffs available.